 Knowing this should be the catalyst to give this highly addictive refined grain the heave ho for good, but we are not creatures of reason, and it’s not always easy, especially when it’s just SO highly addictive.
-It’s a tough one for sure, and can be a struggle, but cutting down in any way you can really is essential for a healthy ling life.
+It’s a tough one for sure, and can be a struggle, but cutting down in any way you can really is vital for the healthy long life you deserve.

 FACTS ABOUT SUGAR – FREE SUGARS

 Not all sugar is created equal, that the first and most important fact you need to know.
 Firstly, we have the kind of sugars that come under the terms of free sugars, fast sugars, and high GI sugars.
 These are basically any sugar that has been fractionated from its original state (such as when oranges are made into fruit juice), the same method applies to white and brown table sugars, icing sugar, coconut sugar, fruit juices. and also syrups such as maple, agave nectar, brown rice syrup, and honey.

 As you can see, there are some free sugars on that list that are considered healthy; and some of them ARE actually ‘healthier’, for instance, maple syrup and honey also contain other nutrients which would be a reason to choose them over other sweeteners, but they still must be used in moderation.

 You might also be interested to know that brown rice syrup is actually low GI, though more research is currently being done into its true health benefits and whether or not it’s a viable sweetener for long term use, so don’t quote me on that just yet.